julian-oliveri/VerticalCalendar-jitpackFix/README.md

 WITH
 ```
 implementation 'com.github.julian-oliveri:VerticalCalendar-jitpackFix:v1.0.4'

+OR

+implementation 'com.github.julian-oliveri:VerticalCalendar-jitpackFix:v1.0.6'

 ```
+The main difference is the gradle tools version, I personally use the v1.0.6 but the v1.0.4 also works

 And you should be all set

-NOTE: I couldnt manage to find the issue with tag v1.0.5 so I gave up :( if you know the answer i would love to know
+NOTE: I couldnt manage to find the issue with tag v1.0.5 so I gave up :(

 ## THE ORIGINAL README